Cluster-Randomized Trials with Cross-Cluster Interference: Introduction

-We instead utilize a spatial interference framework proposed by \cite{leung2022rate}, which posits that interference decays with distance.
-This captures a central concern in much of the informal discussion of contamination in geographical CRTs, which is potential interference induced by geographic proximity between units.
-The framework enables us to formalize the problem of optimizing clusters to balance bias and variance.
-We propose to construct clusters using $k$-medoids, a well-known unsupervised learning algorithm.
-We prove that the choice of the number of clusters $k$ that balances the asymptotic bias and variance of our estimators depends on a parameter $\gamma$ that measures the speed at which interference decays with distance.
-This clarifies how domain knowledge of interference informs optimal cluster construction.
+We prove that the number of clusters $k$ that balances the asymptotic bias and variance of our estimators depends on a parameter $\gamma$ that measures the speed at which interference decays with distance.
+This formally characterizes how domain knowledge of interference informs optimal cluster construction.
+Such knowledge is implicitly used in practice when researchers define fried-egg boundaries or construct clusters with ``buffer zones'' to minimize interaction between units \citep{hayes2017cluster}.

-Optimal experimental design generally requires prior knowledge of various population parameters.
-As previously discussed, this is implicit in existing proposals for constructing buffer zones.
-It is explicit in the standard power analysis, which requires prior knowledge of the intracluster correlation coefficient, a measure of within-cluster dependence in potential outcomes \citep[e.g.][]{baird2018optimal,eldridge2009intra,hemming2017design}.
-Our results direct attention towards a new parameter $\gamma$ that determines asymptotic power in the presence of cross-cluster interference.

-In the context of infectious disease trials, \cite{halloran2017simulations} argue that CRT design should be informed by simulations of models of disease transmission.
-Our theory provides a precise way in which modeling can inform design, namely by providing estimates of or bounds on $\gamma$, which determines the rate-optimal number of clusters.

-Several papers utilize parametric models and simulation methods to estimate or bound contamination bias. \cite{alexander2020spatial} and \cite{jarvis2019spatial} use spatial models to provide evidence of contamination in prior CRTs. \cite{multerer2021analysis} use models of disease transmission for a similar purpose.
-We make the point that these models may be repurposed to inform cluster construction.

-We study standard estimands for two-stage randomized designs -- the direct, indirect, total, and overall effects -- but using formulations that do not rely on partial interference.
-We show that conventional difference-in-means estimators can have large biases due to interference near cluster boundaries.
-This motivates new estimators that strategically exclude certain boundary units from estimation, which we show achieve lower asymptotic bias.
-The idea is similar to the fried-egg design, but the key difference is that the latter excludes all units near cluster boundaries, whereas we only exclude the subset that is not ``well surrounded'' by clusters assigned to the same treatment arm.
-The fried-egg design actually induces asymptotic bias because it includes boundary units with probability zero, whereas our estimators are asymptotically unbiased because they include any given unit with non-negligible probability.

-The core of the theoretical work in this paper is a series of new results on the asymptotic properties of $k$-medoid clusters when $k$ is possibly diverging.
-These may be of independent interest.
-We provide a formal comparison of the orders of the asymptotic bias and variance of our proposed estimators and those of conventional difference in means.
-This provides formal justification for the practice of excluding boundary units from estimation, which has not been previously studied to our knowledge.
-We characterize the asymptotic distribution of our estimators and propose new standard errors that, compared to related alternatives, either require weaker assumptions or avoid having to conservatively bound a bias term.